jsongraphs·v1.1.1

 🎨

-Each JSON primitive type is rendered with a distinct color palette that works in both light and dark themes:
+Each JSON primitive type renders with a distinct color in both light and dark themes.
+Colors are fully customizable via the theme system.

 Light theme